therahulkumar/therahulkumar.github.io/_posts/2018-10-18-grep-command.markdown

 ---
 layout: post
-title:  "Grep: Unix/linux command to search a pattern"
+title:  "Grep command: Unix/linux command to search a pattern"
 date:   2018-10-18 18:23:45 +0530
 categories: unix/linux commands
-permalink: /commands/grep.html
+permalink: /unix-linux-commands/grep.html
 comments: true
 ---

 `grep` command is used in unix/linux like operating system for searching a pattern in files.
 It searches for a pattern line by line from a file or stream and prints the matched line.
 Having a good grasp on grep command will definitely make your life easier.
-In this post I am going to explore grep commands with examples.
+In this post I am going to explore grep command with examples.

 ## Syntax
 ```cmd